nicktar/nicktar.github.io/_posts/2011-03-28-Creating-an-Account-activation-Landingpage.md

 The first part was kind of easy...

-<p>First I wrote my landing-page with a PageParameter-accepting constructor</p>
+First I wrote my landing-page with a PageParameter-accepting constructor

 {% highlight java linenos %}
 package de.gwassist.wicket